Configure your QuickBooks Account

 Calculate taxes on Shipping

-To allow Galvix to determine and calculate taxes on Shipping related costs, you will need to create a service item in QuickBooks as they have a system limitation preventing tax calculations on shipping fees by default (reference article).
-Also, shipping will be required to be added as a line item in to your invoices.
+To allow Galvix to determine and calculate taxes on shipping-related costs, you will need to create a service item in QuickBooks, as they have a system limitation preventing tax calculations on shipping fees by default (reference article).
+Also, shipping will be required to be added as a line item to your invoices.

-1. Assign relevant tax category to Shipping in Galvix
+Assign the relevant tax category to Shipping in Galvix

-For Galvix to determine correct tax rates based of taxability rules for your Shipping method, it is important to accurately map the tax category for the item in Galvix.
+For Galvix to determine correct tax rates based on taxability rules for your Shipping method, it is important to accurately map the tax category for the item in Galvix.

 Testing an invoice in QuickBooks for tax determination